Programming for HIP runtime compiler (RTC)#

 HIPRTC specific options#

-HIPRTC provides a few HIPRTC specific flags
+HIPRTC provides a few HIPRTC specific flags:

 • This option is compulsory if compilation is done on a system without AMD GPUs supported by HIP runtime.